mpshetye/Job-Application-Form/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it using npm:

 ```
 $ npm install